Solarite

 Form elements can update the properties that provide their values when an event attribute such as oninput is assigned a function to perform the update:

-In addition to <input>, <select> and <textarea> can also use the value attribute to set their value on render.
+<input>, <select>, <textarea>, and elements with the contenteditable attribute can all use the value attribute to set their value on render.
 Likewise so can any custom web component that defines a value property.

 Shorthand Two-Way Binding

-1. When the component renders, the input's value is set to this.count
+1. When render() is called, the input's value is set to this.count

-2. When a user types in the input, Solarite automatically updates this.count with the new value
+2. When a user types in the input, an input event listener updates this.count with the new value.

-3. You still need to add an oninput=${this.render} attribute if you want to trigger re-rendering when the value changes
+Optionally add an oninput=${this.render} attribute to trigger re-rendering when the value changes.

 Loops